AyushChangedia/anushka-/README.md

 npm run dev
 ```

-To access this project open this https://anushka-plum.vercel.app/
+To access this project open this link https://anushka-plum.vercel.app/

 **It works with zero configuration.** With no environment variables set, the app
 serves a hand-authored corpus of 10 complete recipes, ranked against whatever